 You can’t figure out how healthy someone is by looking at them

-It’s possible for someone to be overweight and healthy, just as it’s possible for someone to be thin and unhealthy.
-Good health is a result of our behaviours.
+It’s possible for someone to be bigger and healthy, just as it’s possible for someone to be thin and unhealthy.
+In the media, you might have read about health conditions which some have linked with obesity.
+But a number of studies have shown that those issues are best solved by getting into good habits.
+After all, good health is a result of our behaviours.
 Eating well, exercising and having a positive outlook is good for all of us, regardless of our size.

 You deserve respect and to be treated decently regardless of your body size, how healthy you are, or what kind of food you eat.
 Nobody deserves to be made to feel inferior because of who they are or how they look.

 ‘Health at every size’ recognises that healthy living and personal wellbeing are what’s important, not weight control.
 The following are the keys to living a good, healthy life.